PavelStsefanovich/cheatsheets/git.md

 git reset --hard <some_commit>
 # to add a note of the reset operation to the history:
 git reset --soft HEAD@{1}
-git commit -m "Reverting to the state at commit f414f31"
+git commit -m "Reverting to the state at commit <some_commit>"
 ```

 ## Merge branches with unrelated history